 Project maximum length is 24 months.
 Grant rate depends on state aid selected and can be maximum of 50% of total eligible costs.
 All projects must be ended on April 30th, 2024, at the latest.
 The earliest possible start time for the implementation of small grant scheme projects is 1.05.2022.

 Eligible applicants are private companies registered in Estonian Commercial Register, with no more than 25% public ownership.
 Eligible project partners are legal entities established in Estonia or in Norway, e.g. companies, non-profit associations, associations, foundations, universities.

-State aid regulations are applicable for main call.
-This means that the EU legislation on state aid, as transferred into the national legislation in Estonia has to be observed during the implementation of the Programme.
-Grant provided as part of the main call are as follows:
+State aid regulations are applicable for the call.
+This means that the EU legislation on state aid, as transferred into the national legislation in Estonia has to be observed during the implementation of all projects.
+Grant provided as part of the small grant scheme are as follows:

 |1) De minimis aid (art 3, (EU) No 1407/2013);|

 |2) Regional investment aid (art 13, 14, (EU) No 651/2014);|